f-koehler/gitmirror.py/README.md

 Description:

-- jobs (optional): number of jobs in multithreaded run
+- `jobs` (optional): number of jobs in multithreaded run
-- logging_dir: directory where logs will be created
+- `logging_dir`: directory where logs will be created
-- repository_dir: dir where all repositories will be mirrored
+- `repository_dir`: dir where all repositories will be mirrored
-- repository_file: file containing the repository list
+- `repository_file`: file containing the repository list

 Repository list